 Most commonly added are sliced bananas and raisins.
 M occasionally makes shira with crushed pineapple from a can, which comes out delicious.
 This time we tried supplementing with bananas, mango pulp and bits of cashew!
 Aaaaaah!
 But then, even the most simple shira is heavenly!

-Try it sometime!
-And please tell us of all your variations, so we can emulate.
+Try it.
+And please tell us your variations, so we can emulate.

 Ingredients: